 Monique is standing outside her house, throwing oranges or apples or something like that at a street sign.
 Why is this my favorite scene?
 Because her throwing motion is AWFUL and there's no chance the object is going further than 3 feet yet she is clearly zinging this fruit at somewhere around 93 miles per hour.
 This led to the discussion of who has the worst throwing motion: Monique, Tim Robbins in "Bull Durham," or the old pitcher in "Major League?"
 We all agreed Tim Robbins was the worst.

-I can't choose one.
+Best line: I can't choose one.
 I just have to list them both.

 A.) Lane Meyer (John Cusak): "Gee, I'm real sorry your mom blew up, Ricky."